MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 socket.Connect();
 ```

-### Putting It All Together

 **Congratulations!** You’ve just written another skill for Misty.
 Save your .html document and open it in a web browser to watch Misty go.
 When the document loads, the program:
-* Connects with Misty.
+* connects with Misty
-* Sends a `DriveTime` command for Misty to drive forward for 5 seconds.
+* sends a `DriveTime` command for Misty to drive forward for 5 seconds
-* Subscribes to `TimeOfFlight` events to detect if an object is in Misty’s path and sends a `Stop` command if so.
+* subscribes to `TimeOfFlight` events to detect if an object is in Misty’s path and sends a `Stop` command if so
-* Subscribes to `LocomotionCommand` to detect when Misty has come to a stop and unsubscribe from the WebSocket connections.
+* subscribes to `LocomotionCommand` to detect when Misty has come to a stop and unsubscribe from the WebSocket connections

 ### Full Sample